gamesbook/pyprototypr/docs/card_decks.rst

 `↑ <table-of-contents_>`_

-Unlike some other designs, where you are specifying exactly where to locate elements on a page, **pyprototypr** is designed to handle the flow of placing cards onto multiple pages, based on their size and the type of paper chosen.
+Unlike some other designs, where you are specifying exactly where to locate elements on a page, **protograf** is designed to handle the flow of placing cards onto multiple pages, based on their size and the type of paper chosen.
 Then, for a card, you will set out elements exactly as you want them to appear.